Posti Group Corporation has prepared its financial statements in accordance with Finnish Accounting legislation.

 Tangible and intangible assets are carried at historical acquisition cost less accumulated depreciation.

 Fixed assets are depreciated on a straight-line basis according to plan.
 The depreciations are based on expected useful lives, starting from the time items are in use.
-The expected useful lives of PPE in Posti Group Corporation are as follows:
+The common expected useful lives in Posti Group Corporation are as follows: